UKradioastro/UKRAA_PicoMuon/README.md

 * frequency of counts per minute
 * frequency of ADC values recorded

-This can be done after midnight automatically using CRON.
+This can be done after midnight automatically using CRON because the processing of the cpm takes about 6 hours and the processing of the adc values takes about 1 hour on a RPi4.
+It takes less time to run these two processes on a RPi5.

 1. Open terminal window
 2. Type "sudo crontab -e" and press enter - this will open crontab text editor.
 The first time it will ask what editor you prefer - I prefer nano.